peakflames/mogzi/.clinerules/workflows/add-candidate-tool-to-maxbot.md

     - Format responses in a format similar to Gemini's tool implementation added xml tag where applicable
     - Error handling using FluentResults

+2. **CRITICAL**: Create the new tool implementation in `src/MaxBot/Tools/` directory, NOT in the candidate tools directory:
-2. Use the `replace_in_file` tool to replace the stub implementation with complete functionality:
+    - Use the `write_to_file` tool to create a new file in `src/MaxBot/Tools/[ToolName].cs`
+    - Do NOT modify the original candidate file in `outputs/candidate-tools-impl/`
+    - The candidate file serves as a reference template only

+3. Implement the complete functionality in the new tool file:
     - Implement all TODO items from the candidate tool
     - Add proper input validation and security checks
     - Follow MaxBot patterns for tool approvals and working directory validation
     - Implement response format similar to Gemini's tool implementation added xml tag where applicable
     - Add cross-platform compatibility using RuntimeInformation

-3. Ensure the implementation follows developer guidelines:
+4. Ensure the implementation follows developer guidelines:
     - Use file-scoped namespaces
     - Use var keyword for local variables
     - Use async/await patterns